DevExpress/devextreme-documentation/api-reference/10 UI Components/DateBoxBase/1 Configuration/dateSerializationFormat.md

 Specifies the date-time value serialization format.
 Use it only if you do not specify the [value](/Documentation/ApiReference/UI_Components/dxCalendar/Configuration/#value) at design time.

 ---
-Without a value, the UI component cannot detect its format.
+Without a value, the UI component cannot detect the format.
 In this case, specify the **dateSerializationFormat** property that supports the following formats:

 - `"yyyy-MM-dd"` - a local date